June 21, 2007

 As I am myself a professional in music, I naturally judge the sound in any game with a very high degree of criticism.
 I must say now that the sound in this game is extremely good.
 A beautiful introduction piece, some handsome scene and horror themes, and some excellent sound effects will not only give you the creeps, but also prepare you for the upcoming evil…

-The new version has some new themes for The Last Visit, which are also good.
-I must admit that although I don’t like the voice of the reporter, Michael’s voice is amazing, simply one of the best voices heard in an adventure game.
+The new version has some new themes for the Last Visit, which are also good.
+I must admit though that I don’t like the voice of the reporter, however, Michael’s voice is amazing, simply one of the best voices heard in an adventure game.
 Yes, it is even better than Stauf’s voice in 7th Guest.

 This is one of the very few games is which sound is actually the primary reason that the game is so atmospheric.
 Probably that explains why there is no option to disable the sound in the game!

 The original Scratches used the mouse for a 3-dimension view of the area.
 Your screen moves only when the mouse pointer reaches the screen limits.
 This is no longer the default; a Myst-Style movement has been implemented with the mouse being your eyes, but the older style still exists as an option (and in my opinion, it is better).